fjhickernell/mcm2025/_pages/travel.md

 ### Lodging

 We have negotiated a special rate with Le Méridien Essex Chicago for $249.00 USD + tax per night.
 This hotel is not far from the Illinois Tech campus and near several attractions in downtown Chicago.
 To book a room at the conference rate, use [this link](https://www.marriott.com/event-reservations/reservation-link.mi?id=1734631273407&key=GRP&guestreslink2=true&app=resvlink) and scroll down to see the conference rate.
 If you need to extend your reservation beyond the July 27 – August 1 window, email the sales director, Daniel Grajdura <daniel.grajdura@ohrllc.com> with the extra dates that you wish to book.
 He will extend your reservation at the current market rate.
+UNFORTUNATELY, THE CONFERENCE RATE IS NO LONGER AVAILABLE.